Cavetown: 2022–present: Worm Food, Little Vice and Running with Scissors

 In 2022, Skinner released the album Worm Food to positive reviews from critics.
 Rachel Min Leong of Clash praised Worm Food for bringing "new depths" to Skinner's "disarming, raw sincerity".
 Similarly, Ali Shutler of NME wrote positively of Worm Foods "raw honesty, understanding and self-empowerment" and described the album as "[Skinner's] most fully-realised yet".
 Worm Food features guests such as Pierce the Veil, Beabadoobee, and Chloe Moriondo.
 Around the same time, Skinner announced the This Is Home Project, a foundation which will donate to various charities supporting young LGBT+ people.

 In 2024, Skinner released the extended play Little Vice.
 In June 2024, he returned to Bandcamp to release a cover of "My Love Mine All Mine" by Mitski.
 Skinner later released multiple collaborative singles, including "magic 8 ball" with artist Frankie Cosmos, in advance of his 2024-2025 tour with Mother Mother.
 In December 2024, Skinner released an extended play consisting of lofi versions of some of his songs.

-In March 2025, Skinner released an extended play of covers, including his previous cover of "My Love Mine All Mine", titled SONGS I LIKE IN 2025.
-In August 2025, he released the single "Baby Spoon" and an accompanying music video.
+In March 2025, Skinner released an extended play of covers, including his previous cover of "My Love Mine All Mine", titled Songs I Like in 2025.

+On 16 January 2026, Cavetown released his sixth studio album, Running with Scissors.
+He released several singles ("Baby Spoon", "Rainbow Gal", "Tarmac", and "NPC") from the album in the latter half of 2025, as well as "Sailboat" in January 2026 in collaboration with Chloe Moriondo.
 This was Skinner's first release with Futures Music Group, a joint venture between Neon Gold and Avenue A Records, which formed in 2024.
-In September 2025 he released the single Rainbow Gal with an accompanying music video, and announced an upcoming album, Running With Scissors, set to be released in January 2026.
-In October 2025, he released a new song Tarmac off of the forementioned new album.
+The album's release is being followed by a world tour.

 Personal life

 Skinner has stated that he is on both the aromantic and asexual spectrums.
 He came out as transgender in September 2020.
 His pronouns are he/they.
-Skinner lives in New York as of 2025.
-He has attention deficit hyperactivity disorder.
+Skinner lives in New York City with his girlfriend as of 2025.
+Skinner also has ADHD.